lucianpls/mod_convert/README.md

 # Usage

-Implements two apache httpd configuration directives:
+Implements three apache httpd configuration directives:

 ## Convert_RegExp pattern
 Can be used more than once, a request has to match at least one of the patterns before it is considered a mod_convert request

 ## Convert_ConfigurationFiles source_configuration main_configuration
 The source_configuration should be the name of the file describing the AHTSE tile data source.
 The main_configurtion contains directives controlling the output of the mod_convert.

+## Convert_Indirect On
+If set, the AHTSE convert module will not respond to normal requests, only to internal subrequests

 # AHTSE directives that can appear both the source and the main configuration